NShanks/week_3_weekend_project/README.md

+Weekend project for coding temple to practice OOP principles and get more familiar with git.
+Experimented with custom print functions to make text based programs more interactive and user-friendly.
+Implemented different classes and methods to cover all edge cases in the parking garage scenario.

 The parking gargage class has the following methods:
 - takeTicket
    - This should decrease the amount of tickets available by 1